 Lang’s dictatorial style did not endear him to his producers and after two decades of American filmmaking, he returned to Germany to remake The Indian Tomb, a film he had hoped to direct early in his career.
 There is more than a little wish fulfillment in the proceedings.
 The hero is a handsome, two-fisted architect.
 Lang directed his last film in 1960 and passed away in 1976.

-Fritz Lang influenced so many genres, contributed so much to world culture, created so much of the grammar of film that it is nearly impossible to encapsulate his career.
+Fritz Lang influenced so many genres, contributed so much to world culture that it is nearly impossible to encapsulate his career.
 Fortunately, his body of work speaks for itself.